khan-ayanama/Course104-React/React Libraries/01-Babel/Notes-03.md

 `NOTE:` plugins run in ascending order while presets run in descending order.

-## babel.config.json

-The babel.config.json file is often used for project-wide configurations and provides a centralized approach to Babel settings.
-You can use same settings in babel.config.json

 ## Babel Module Formatters

 Babel allows you to specify different module formats using the modules option.
 Here's how you can configure Babel to handle ES6 modules and transform them into different module formats like CommonJS, AMD, or UMD: